lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

   <img src="/assets/aws-parsec-setup/parsec-new-account.png" width="654">

 - Sign up.
-You'll get a confirmation (check your spam folder) with a link to click on.
+You'll get a confirmation (check the spam folder) with a link to click on.
 Press the mouse button.

 - [Download](https://parsec.app/downloads/) the client for your platform, install it on your device and login.

 **Setting up AWS:**

 - By now you created and activated your AWS account.
 Continue with adding a VPC (Virtual Private Network) by logging in to your account and checking the VPC console.
 Click on the *Launch VPC Wizard*, and the next screen opens:

   <img src="/assets/aws-parsec-setup/vpc-dashboard.png" width="654">